-With all the different types of men’s coats out there it’s easy to get a little lost.
+With all the different types of men's coats out there it's easy to get a little lost.
 But the humble parka jacket, steeped in history and practicality, is a great option.
 Not sure how to wear your parka jacket this season?
 This quick guide will have you styling it with ease.
+Read more Men’s Style Guide features and check out our Store.

 Ah, the good old parka jacket: a menswear stalwart that's successfully stood the test of time since its humble military beginnings.
 No matter what Mother Nature has tried to throw at it over the years, the reliable parka jacket has continued to carry people through the freezing cold winter months and has become a fashion staple in its own right.